Frequently Asked Questions

 |

 The province covers 90% of construction on new hospital builds.
-The hospital covers the remaining 10% and all furniture and equipment.
-The City of Windsor and County of Essex have committed to covering the 10% local share of construction.
+With the support of the community, the hospital covers the remaining 10% and all furniture and equipment.
+The City of Windsor and the County of Essex have committed $200 million toward the 10% local share of construction.
 See more information on the Local Share page. |

 - Using one-time capital dollars for ongoing annual operating services is short-sighted.
 The location, provision, manner, and delivery of healthcare services are evolving and will continue to evolve.
 For our community, we will continue to fall behind this evolution by operating out of antiquated and insufficient facilities.